NoniKoli/tesla_ev/README.md

 ## Requirements

- - [wtf_redis]
+ - [tesla_redis]
-    - The `garagedemo/config.lua` offers the ability switch between in-memory (client) persistence and actual persistence using our [wtf_redis] library.
+    - The `garagedemo/config.lua` offers the ability switch between in-memory (client) persistence and actual persistence using our [tesla_redis] library.
-    - The default configuration is to use in-memory, but if you want to test out [wtf_redis], have a Redis server running on the same machine as the host.
+    - The default configuration is to use in-memory, but if you want to test out [tesla_redis], have a Redis server running on the same machine as the host.
     - Changing `Config.Garage.DB = DB.Client` to `Config.Garage.DB = DB.Redis` will switch the persitence method.
-    - [wtf_redis] is in early development, currently expects the server to be at `127.0.0.1:6379`.
-The ability to configure [wtf_redis], and change this, is in the works.
+    - [tesla_redis] is in early development, currently expects the server to be at `127.0.0.1:6379`.
+The ability to configure [tesla_redis], and change this, is in the works.

-## wtf_ev
+## tesla_ev

 - EV HUD
     - EV vehicles display Whr (watt-hours) energy use